 Safety Message #3How many of us are aware of the types of crimes happening in our immediate vicinity?
 This month we'll examine the nature of crime occurring around the college over the last year, as well as preventative measures for reducing their occurrence in the future.
 University Police provided crime data from January 1, 2013 to February 17, 2014 for the areas of campus outlined on this map.
 These zones were chosen since they represent the immediate surroundings of all of the CBCS departments.
-The areas are labelled as either the northwest or southeast zones.
+The areas are labeled as either the northwest or southeast zones.

 The data was sorted by type of offense and the results are here.
 As you can see, the overall number of incidents for each zone is quite low with 13 per month in the southeast and 4 per month in the northwest.
 Of the 57 incidents reported in the northwest zone, none were in the MHC building.
 Similarly, only 5 of 175 in the southeast zone occurred in the SOC building.
 Interestingly, theft (petty and grand) accounts for 42% of crimes in the northwest and 59% in the southeast.